• Twitter

 The name “Suffa” is derived from that rectangular platform in Prophet’s mosque, where some of the companions of the Holy Prophet (PBUH) spent their time acquiring knowledge from him.
 It is meant to generate the same thirst for knowledge amongst the faculty and students of DHA Suffa University, enabling them to achieve the highest standards in teaching, learning and research.

 The Electrical Engineering department at DHA Suffa University offers a 4 years Pakistan Engineering Council (PEC) accredited Bachelors program in Electrical Engineering, BE (Electrical).
 The Electrical Engineering curriculum at DHA Suffa University conforms to current HEC guidelines.
-At DHA Suffa University, we offer Four (4) streams of specializations:
+At DHA Suffa University, we offer following streams of specializations:

 – Computer Systems